 Cost driver 1: instrument type and complexity

-A basic vernier or digital caliper is one of the simplest dimensional instruments to calibrate — a handful of gauge-block comparisons across its range.
-A micrometer with interchangeable anvils, a bore gauge set, or a height gauge with multiple functions takes proportionally longer.
+A basic vernier or digital caliper is one of the simplest instruments to calibrate: a handful of gauge-block comparisons.
+A micrometer, bore gauge set, or multi-function height gauge takes proportionally longer.
 A CMM, with its multi-axis probing and larger set of reference artefacts, is the most involved and therefore the most expensive to calibrate properly.

 Cost driver 2: range and number of test points